-Whenever anyone asks about my favorite places, Letchworth is always my first response.
-Letchworth State Park offers a variety of activities, including hiking on any of the park’s twenty-nine trails, hot-air balloon rides, whitewater rafting on the Genesee River, dining at the historic Glen Iris Inn, picnicking beside a waterfall, and taking a scenic drive through the park.
-Whatever your interests may be, Letchworth has something for you to enjoy.
+Whenever anyone asks about my favorite places, “Have you been to Letchworth?” is my first response.
+Whether you want to picnic beside a waterfall, hike one of the park’s 29 trails, take a hot-air balloon ride, whitewater raft on the Genesee River, dine at the historic Glen Iris Inn, or enjoy a scenic drive through the park, Letchworth has something for you.

-There are several entrances to the park from the north, south, and west, and it takes about thirty minutes to drive the length of Park Road, which stretches for 18 miles between Mount Morris and Portageville.
+There are several entrances to the park from the north, south, and west, and it takes about 30 minutes to drive the length of Park Road, which stretches for 18 miles between Mount Morris and Portageville.
 And what a lovely drive it is!
-Take a moment at the scenic overlooks along the way for breathtaking views of the park.
-Cell service within the park may be limited.
-You can download trail and park maps from the park website before your trip.
+Take a moment at the scenic overlooks for breathtaking views of the Genesee River gorge.
+Cell service within the park may be limited, but you can download trail and park maps from the park website before your trip.

-Fun fact: Letchworth State Park is about the same size and shape as the island of Manhattan, but while 1.63 million people live on the island’s 14,478 acres, only 870,000 people visited the park’s 14,427 acres throughout 2022.
-The Genesee River is our Broadway.
-No neon lights or celebrities here!
+Fun fact: At 14,427 acres, Letchworth State Park is about the same size and shape as the island of Manhattan, but while 1.63 million people live in the city, only 975,000 people visited the park throughout 2023.
+The Genesee River is our Broadway, but there are no neon lights or celebrities here!
 Only the Milky Way with one hundred thousand million stars.

 Plan Your Day Trip to Letchworth